-References: Application material; Keyes Community Service District Will Serve Letter dated September 29, 2016; Referral response from the Central Valley Regional Water Quality Control District dated January 02, 2018; Referral response received from Stanislaus County Department of Public Works dated on March 21, 2018; Stanislaus County General Plan and Support Documentation1
+References: Application material; Keyes Community Service District Will Serve Letter dated September 29, 2016; Referral response from the Central Valley Regional Water Quality Control District dated January 02, 2018; Referral response received from Stanislaus County Department of Public Works dated on March 21, 2018; Stanislaus County General Plan and Support Documentation

-X. LAND USE AND PLANNING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Blood as the Part to an act of Part of a community of Included v a) Physically divide an established community? Х b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? x c) Conflict with any applicable habitat conservation plan or Y natural community conservation plan? ^
+X. LAND USE AND PLANNING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Physically divide an established community?
+X b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? x c) Conflict with any applicable habitat conservation plan or Y natural community conservation plan? ^